abiti2714/ETS0768-15/List_Methodes/README.md

 - Return Type
   The method does not return any value but removes the given object from the list.
   Exception: If the element doesn’t exist, it throws ValueError: list.remove(x): x not in list exception.

+List Reverse()

+The reverse() method is an inbuilt method in Python that reverses the order of elements in a list.
+This method modifies the original list and does not return a new list, which makes it an efficient way to perform the reversal without unnecessary memory uses.

+- Syntax of List reverse()
+  list_name.reverse()
+- Parameters: It doesn’t take any parameters.
+- Return Value: It doesn’t return any value.
+  Note: The reverse() method is specific to lists in Python (it’s an attribute of a list).
+Therefore, attempting to use the reverse() method on other data structures, such as strings, tuples, sets, or dictionaries, will result in an error.

+List sort() Method

+The sort() method in Python is a built-in function that allows us to sort the elements of a list in ascending or descending order and it modifies the list in place which means there is no new list created.
+This method is useful when working with lists where we need to arranged the elements in a specific order, whether numerically or alphabetically.

+- Syntax of sort() method
+  list_name.sort(key=None, reverse=False)
+- Parameter:
+  key (Optional): This is an optional parameter that allows we to specify a function to be used for sorting.
+For example, we can use the len() function to sort a list of strings based on their length. everse (Optional): This is an optional Boolean parameter.
+By default, it is set to False to sort in ascending order.
+If we set reverse=True, the list will be sorted in descending order.
+- Return:
+  Python list sort() returns none.